Opinion | Amy Coney Barrett’s hearing is a disgusting spectacle of GOP dishonesty

 To make it clear, the case all the Democrats were talking about is one in which Republicans are demanding that the court overrule Congress to give Republicans a win they could not obtain via ordinary politics.
 And when in previous cases the Supreme Court declined to strike down the ACA, Republicans didn’t breathe a sigh of relief that the court stayed out of such a political question.
 They filed more lawsuits.

 But now they claim that they neither know nor care how Barrett might rule on the ACA, Roe v.
-Wade, or any other case.
+Wade or any other case.
 “I will object anytime anyone tries to attribute to you a policy position,” said Sen. Mike Lee (Utah).

-And Sen. Chuck Grassley (Iowa) said of the assertion that Barrett would strike down the ACA, “That’s outrageous.
+And Sen. Charles E. Grassley (Iowa) said of the assertion that Barrett would strike down the ACA, “That’s outrageous.
 As a mother of seven, Judge Barrett clearly understands the importance of health care.”

 In other words, no one who has family members she loves could possibly be so callous, so villainous, so monstrous as to agree with the position of the entire Republican Party and rule the way Republican states and a Republican administration demands.
 How could you even suggest such a thing?